 Can I Use Frozen Chicken?

 I have received this question for other recipes that incorporate chicken, so I thought it’s best to cover it here as well.
-The answer is yes, you can use frozen chicken.

 However, the recipe asks for small cubes of chicken breast, so there are two options here.
 You either chop the chicken and freeze it like this to be used at a later date, or you use the Instant Pot to cook the frozen chicken first.

 Yes you can use chicken tights for this recipe .
 Keep in mind that it’s best to use chicken breast, but you can replace it with chicken tights if you’re in a pinch.

 In my book, zesting an orange is rather easy.
 But, if you’ve never done it, I should start by saying that the zest is the colored part of an orange’s peel.

 It’s important to understand that you don’t need to take the yellow or white part of the peel when you’re zesting – just the orange part!

 Now, you can use a grater, a paring knife, or a potato peeler, but if you want the zest to integrate nicely into the food (which is the case now) I recommend using a fine grater.
 If you want longer strips (like for decoration purposes), a knife or a potato peeler are better choices.

 What can I do if I don’t have oranges?